TrashPandaCode/reports/ia-final/contributions/markus.typ

   As mentioned at the beginning of my contribution section, the development phase started kind of rough for me.
 We as a team agreed on setting up the development environment together so everyone is included and knows how to set up the project on his computer.
 However, due to miscommunication this didn't work out as planned.
 This led to me being a little bit lost in the beginning and not knowing what to do next, which is of course also my fault.
 I found it hard to start with the game development part right away which caused my start to be very slow.

-  However, I started using some time to work my self into the `kaplay game engine` to get a better understanding of how to use it and how to make it interact with the nodes.
+  However, I started using a little bit of time to work my self into the `kaplay game engine` to get a better understanding of how to use it and how to make it interact with the nodes.
 This also gave me a perspective on what levels are actually possible and how to implement them.
 Furthermore I also started setting up a level document with the game development team to have a first `overview of the levels` we wanted to create, how they should be structured and what nodes would be needed.
 This also helped us figuring out which `tutorial levels` we should implement in order to explain certain, more complex, nodes.

   In the first weeks of development I also tried to give feedback and did small parts on the landing page.
 In specific this included minor `hover effects` on buttons and the `dropdown` menu in the `level selection` part.
 Furthermore I worked on level `transitions` and a `scrolling effect`.
 This was at the end of April.
   The landing page was reworked later on though by Leo Kling and Jonathan Kron.